FDio/vpp/src/plugins/dpdk/ipsec/dpdk_crypto_ipsec_doc.md

 ### Configuration example

-To enable DPDK Cryptodev the user just need to provide cryptodevs int the startup.conf.
+To enable DPDK Cryptodev the user just need to provide cryptodevs in the startup.conf.

-Example startup.conf:
+Below is an example startup.conf, it is not meant to be a default configuration:

 ```
 dpdk {
-    socket-mem 1024,1024
-    num-mbufs 131072
     dev 0000:81:00.0
     dev 0000:81:00.1
-    enable-cryptodev
     dev 0000:85:01.0
     dev 0000:85:01.1
-    vdev cryptodev_aesni_mb_pmd,socket_id=1
+    vdev crypto_aesni_mb0,socket_id=1
-    vdev cryptodev_aesni_mb_pmd,socket_id=1
+    vdev crypto_aesni_mb1,socket_id=1
 }
 ```

 In the above configuration:
+* 0000:81:01.0 and 0000:81:01.1 are Ethernet device BDFs.
-* 0000:85:01.0 and 0000:85:01.1 are crypto BDFs and they require the same driver binding as DPDK Ethernet devices but they do not support any extra configuration options.
+* 0000:85:01.0 and 0000:85:01.1 are Crypto device BDFs and they require the same driver binding as DPDK Ethernet devices but they do not support any extra configuration options.
-* Two AESNI-MB Software Cryptodev PMDs are created in NUMA node 1.
+* Two AESNI-MB Software (Virtual) Cryptodev PMDs are created in NUMA node 1.

 For further details refer to [DPDK Crypto Device Driver documentation](http://dpdk.org/doc/guides/cryptodevs/index.html)